blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/FunkFrog-and-Sipondo-ShareSuite/README.md

     - When enabled, each player (except the player who picked up the item) will get a randomized item of the same rarity.
     - Thank you to Splamy for PRing this feature!
 - Apologies for the rather late update, I've been caught up with family stuff for the holidays.
 I hope everyone had a great new years!

-### `1.13.4`
-- Updated dependencies
-- Fixed issues with Cleansing Pool and Overgrown Chests
-- Fixed issues preventing the mod from working with the newest game version
-- Thanks to Harb for helping me get this out while I'm low on time! <3

-### `1.13.3`
-- Recompiled with latest versions of R2API and BepInEx
-    - Should solve issue with chests not dropping items?
-(I haven't had any further issues)
-- Updated dependencies
-- Removed Frogtown Shared Mod Manager

-### `1.13.2`
-- Revision 2 of Experimental Scaling mode
-    - Greatly reduces the amount of interactables for the first x rounds - should help to combat the early-game spike in power that comes with everyone having the items.
-        - x = Players on team * 2
-    - Reduces less and less as you get closer to x rounds.
-    - Should feel better to play with as a whole - will no longer be branded as a 'hard mode' but rather the default scaling to balance the mod further.
-        - Will include a config option to disable it, but it will default to on
-- Support for decimal numbers in the config
-    - InteractablesCredit and MoneyScalar are the only scalars effected by this - please do not try to set BossLootCredit to anything other then an integer (whole) number!
-- Addition of EmulateSingleplayerMoney
-    - The new Shared Money mechanic is much more stable, however, we've noticed that it (~~actually works~~) doesn't have the same effect achieved with the old version of shared money
-    - EmulateSingleplayerMoney will scale the amount of money you receive back, adjusted for current prices, so that it feels the same as singleplayer would
-        - E.G. - A chest costs $25 in singleplayer.
-The same chest costs $34 with 2 players.
-            - Old money system would give the 2 players $25 - the same as a single player would receive - for a loss at no fault of the players.
-            - New money system gives the 2 players $50 - when a single player would receive $25 - resulting in an excess of money that feels imbalanced.
-            - EmulateSingleplayerMoney will give the 2 players $34 - when a single player would receive $25 - resulting in the chests "costing the same".

 **Looking for the changelogs for versions older then 5 prior?
 [Click here!](https://github.com/FunkFrog/RoR2SharedItems/blob/master/PreviousVersions.md)**